splunk/public-o11y-docs/gdi/opentelemetry/collector-builtin-dashboard.rst

 .. _collector-builtin-dashboard:

 ********************************************************************************************
-Monitor the Collector with Splunk Observability Cloud's built-in dashboard
+Monitor the Collector with Splunk Observability Cloud's built-in dashboards
 ********************************************************************************************

 .. meta::
       :description: Use the built-in Collector dashboard in Splunk Observability Cloud for a better understanding of how your Collector instances are doing.

-Splunk Observability Cloud provides built-in dashboards that give you immediate visibility into the technologies and services being used in your environment, including your deployed Collector instances.
-Learn more at :ref:`built-in-dashboards`.
+Splunk Observability Cloud provides built-in dashboards that give you immediate visibility into the technologies and services being used in your environment, including your deployed OTel Collector instances.
+Learn more about the available dashboards at :ref:`built-in-dashboards`.

-Access the built-in dashboard
+Access the built-in Collector dashboard
 ==============================================================

 To access the Collector built-in dashboard: